Bartek030/Bartek030/README.md

 I am from Poland.
 I have recently started my adventure with programming and I really enjoy learning new languages and frameworks.
 My main skills are **Java** with **Spring** framework.

-- 👀 I’m interested in backend languages and frameworks
+- 👀 I’m interested in backend languages and related frameworks and tools
-- 🔭 I’m currently working on web app where you can learn the Japanese alphabet
+- 🔭 I’m currently working on web app where you can sell and order foods
-- 🌱 I’m currently learning **Spring framework + Angular**
+- 🌱 I’m currently learning **Spring framework**
 - 📫 How to reach me: bartlomiejswies@gmail.com

  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/bartłomiej-święs/)